Salute: Indonesia

 In Indonesia, executing a salute has its regulations.
 Members who are part of a uniformed institution and wearing a uniform will implement a gesture of salute according to the regulations of the institution the member is part of.
 In this case, personnel of the TNI and Indonesian National Police are to implement a hand salute by forming the right hand up making an angle of 90 degrees and is bent 45 degrees, fingers are pressed together and placed near the temple of the right eye, palm facing down.
 Personnel wearing a headdress place the tip of the right index finger touching the front right tip of the headdress.
 Other uniformed organizations/institutions which are not part of the military/police will implement a hand salute as done by members of the military/police.

 The command for this gesture in Indonesian is Hormat, Gerak!.
 Military and police personnel armed with a rifle during a ceremony will implement a present arms while personnel unarmed will execute the hand salute.

-This is done during the raising and/or lowering of the national flag, rendition or singing of the national anthem, and when saluting a person or object worth saluting.
+This is done during the raising and lowering of the national flag, rendition or singing of the national anthem, and when saluting a person or object worth saluting.

 Israel

 In the Israel Defense Forces, saluting is normally reserved for special ceremonies.
-Unlike in the US Army, saluting is not a constant part of day to day barracks life.